metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 kubectl get deployment -n mirrord mirrord-license-server
 ```

-If you have an ingress installed on the cluster please do expose the `mirrord-operator-license-server` service via http or https to the license server http/https endpoint (depends on `tls` and `service.port` values in license-server chart)
+If your operator(s) are running at on a different cluster, make sure the `mirrord-operator-license-server` service is exposed to them via ingress.

 ### Connecting Operators to the License Server

-If you installed operator using Helm, first update your operator `values.yaml` file: *(read more [here](/docs/overview/quick-start/#helm) for quickstart helm setup for operator)*
+First update your operator [`values.yaml`](/docs/overview/quick-start/#helm) for quickstart helm setup for operator) file:
 ```yaml
 # ./values.yaml
 license: